conan-io/docs/reference/commands/output/install.rst

      - **packages**: List of elements, representing the binary packages downloaded for the recipe.
-       Normally there will be only 1 element in this list, only in special cases with build requires, private dependencies and settings overrided this list could have more than one element.
+       Normally there will be only 1 element in this list, only in special cases with build requires, private dependencies and settings overridden this list could have more than one element.

         - **remote**: remote URL if the recipe has been downloaded. ``null`` otherwise.